chvolow24/jackdaw/README.md

 ### OS compatibility

 Jackdaw is compatibile with macOS and Linux.

+Jackdaw currently depends on POSIX system APIs for threading and synchronization, directory navigation, timing, and inter-process communication.

 ### Dependencies

 Jackdaw is dependent on the [SDL2](https://libsdl.org/) library, and related [SDL2_ttf](https://wiki.libsdl.org/SDL2_ttf/FrontPage) library.
-There are no other dependencies.

 ### The easy way: bash scripts